THIS TEXT IS BUT A BEGINNING ...

 Therefore, the focus was on the practical value of those texts, that is their true utility value, and how their themes and subjects could be applied in the collective practice, quite in contrast to what students are accustomed to do in philosophic and other workshops, where only the exchange value of those texts as "literature" for doing comparative studies is of interest, everything based on the principle of competition, a working style that is favouring the hierarchical structure of a seminar with a "socialist schooling instructor" or some other kind of "dictating leader".

-By studying those texts in the work groups of the SPK, texts which seemed at the first glance to be very difficult, there soon arose some polarization between those who believed or pretended to understand all contents prima vista and those who were paralyzed by the verbose flood of words, the meaning of which seemed to be entirely incomprehensible to them.
+By studying those texts in the work groups of the SPK, texts which seemed at the first glance to be very difficult, soon polarization arose between those who believed or pretended to understand all contents prima vista and those who were paralyzed by the verbose flood of words, the meaning of which seemed to be entirely incomprehensible to them.

 Proceeding from the collective awareness of the primary role of the needs in the work of the SPK, a very useful protest behaviour could be activated in both groups of participants, in those who were ultimately frustrated due to their academic formation and in those who were initially paralyzed by a real inflation of words and thoughts that was overwhelming them.